You Make It Feel Like Christmas: Live performances

 To promote You Make It Feel Like Christmas, the singer embarked on a promotional tour in November and December 2017 where she performed on various television series and at several televised events.
 On November 20, 2017, Stefani served as a guest on Today and was interviewed about the record in between her performances.
 Wearing a sleeveless white gown and feather boa, she sang "When I Was a Little Girl", "Santa Baby", and "Christmas Eve" from the album.
 On November 21, Stefani was invited as a guest on The Tonight Show Starring Jimmy Fallon and discussed with Fallon what went into recording You Make It Feel Like Christmas.
 Concluding the show, the singer performed "Under the Christmas Lights" to the audience.

 During the 2017 Macy's Thanksgiving Day Parade on November 23, Stefani served as a featured performer and selected to sing her cover of "White Christmas" to the crowd.
 At this event, she wore a "Swarovski-crystal beaded Yousef AlJasmi mini [gown] with a sparkling headpiece, matching Jimmy Choo pumps, and diamond earrings".
 On December 19, the singer returned to The Tonight Show Starring Jimmy Fallon to perform her cover of "Last Christmas".
 On December 4, Stefani and Shelton took to The Voice where they performed the title track.
 She wore a festive sheer and flower-inspired dress and ended the performance with a kiss from Shelton.
 The song was performed again on the finals of the 19th season held on December 15, 2020, with the season's eventual winner Carter Rubin.
 Following the distribution of the deluxe edition in 2018, Stefani appeared at Disneyland to perform "Feliz Navidad" to the live crowd.
 The appearance was recorded for an eventual broadcast on The Wonderful World of Disney: Magical Holiday Celebration on ABC later in the holiday season.

 During Stefani's appearance on Today, she confirmed that she had filmed a holiday special for NBC, titled Gwen Stefani's You Make It Feel Like Christmas.
 It premiered on NBC on December 12, 2017, and was described by the network as a "modern take on traditional Christmas specials".
 Produced by Done and Dusted, You Make It Feel Like Christmas was filmed in Los Angeles in front of a live studio audience.
 NBC's premiere broadcast of the special was seen by 7.151 million viewers, according to Nielsen Media Research.
-It also received a 1.2 share among adults between the ages of 18 to 49, and generated NBC's second biggest overall audience in its time slot.
+It also received a 1.2 share among adults between the ages of 18 and 49, and generated NBC's second biggest overall audience in its time slot.
 Gwen Stefani's You Make It Feel Like Christmas became the year's most-watched holiday special on NBC, beating the previous record set by DreamWorks Trolls Holiday, which was watched by 5.2 million viewers.
 She performed various songs from the album as part of the set list, including "My Gift Is You", "White Christmas", and "You Make It Feel Like Christmas".